 The law makes distinctions on rulings for slip and fall cases based upon the plaintiff’s reasoning for entering the property.
 Does the plaintiff have a reasonable argument for being there at the time of the incident?
-Did he or she have explicit permission or invitation to access the property?
+Did they have explicit permission or invitation to access the property?
 Was the plaintiff’s arrival expected?
 Trespassers who were on the property without permission may be viewed differently in the eyes of the law.

-This is where the property owner’s negligence comes in.
+This question is where the property owner’s negligence comes in.
 In general, there are three possible scenarios under which a property owner can be deemed liable, and each has its own considerations in a court of law:

-The first scenario is the most common approach to slip and fall cases, and unfortunately, the most difficult to prove because it becomes hard to define what a property owner “should have known.”
+The first scenario is the most common approach to slip and fall cases and, unfortunately, the most difficult to prove because it becomes hard to define what a property owner “should have known.”

 However, property owners are expected to take reasonable steps to make sure that their property is safe for visitors.
-It comes down to whether or not the property owner could have been more careful or accommodating, and if this extra effort would have prevented an injury.
+It comes down to whether or not the property owner could have been more careful or accommodating and if this extra effort would have prevented an injury.
 Evaluate the situation:

 While the property owner is liable for the safety of all patrons and expected visitors on the property, there is a limit to that liability.
 In the case of a slippery floor, a property owner might not be responsible for your injuries if a drainage grate was nearby and operational at the time.
-In this case, the property owner has taken preventative action and it won’t be easy to prove otherwise unless some other significant factor contributed to the incident.
+In this case, the property owner has taken preventative action, and it won’t be easy to prove otherwise unless some other significant factor contributed to the incident.
 Other obstructions that could be argued as ordinary to their environment, such as a loose rake in autumn, are not likely to be a case for liability on behalf of the property owner.